shsagir/play-area-sync/docs/mysql-uni.md

 $ mysql> LOAD DATA LOCAL INFILE '/path/to/tablename.sql' INTO TABLE tablename;
 ```

+**Note**: You will be asked to enter your App's database password.
+[Look it up in the Dashboard](https://dashboard.fortrabbit.com/apps/{{app-name}}#mysql).

 ## Local MySQL

 This article describes how to deal with the fortrabbit remote MySQL database.
-You might a local one as well.
+You might want to have a local one as well.
 Please see our [local development article](/local-development).

 - - -